 Proposed resolution: Revised.

-Table E-5 in annex E just defines the operating classes in China and does not mean the DCT procedure only can be used in China.
-However the DCT procedure is defined for CDMG STAs according to the Chinese regulations.
-It is open that the DCT procedure is used by other STAs defined in 802.11 specification if the vendors are willing to use it.
+Table E-5 in annex E just defines the operating classes in China and does not mean that the DCT procedure only can be used in China.
+However, the DCT procedure is defined for CDMG STAs according to the Chinese regulations.
+It is open that the DCT procedure is used by other STAs defined in 802.11 specification if vendors are willing to use it.
 Even so there is no need to make changes in Annex E. Propose to add the following paragraph as the last paragraph in 10.49.1(General) to describe such possibility.

-“Although the DCT procedure is defined for CDMG STAs according to the Chinese regulations, it can be used by other STAs defined in IEEE 802.11 specification to negotiate operating channel between BSSs.”
+“Although the DCT procedure is defined for CDMG STAs according to the Chinese regulations, it can be used by other STAs defined in IEEE 802.11 specification to negotiate operating channels between two or more BSSs.”